 If I were to succinctly state the Manifesto for Retirement Stewardship, it would be the same as the sub-title for this blog: save diligently; invest wisely; give generously; live abundantly.
 I could just stop there, but here is a more extensive version:

-- You will see stewardship as a whole-life concern.
+- Stewardship is a whole-life concern.
 You understand stewardship as mainly about being a faithful follower of Christ, caring for and managing all that God has given you.
 Stewardship is not just one part of the Christian life concerned only with giving tithes and offerings; it involves every aspect of your life in all the stages of your life, including so-called “retirement”.

-- Your retirement stewardship will start early.
+- Retirement stewardship starts long before retirement.
 Your stewardship of your retirement will not begin when you retire.
 You still start planning for retirement very early in your working life.
 You will follow the sound principles of hard work, living below your means, controlling your spending, giving, saving for emergencies, and saving for the long term.
 You will take full advantage of the savings and investment vehicles that are available to you, realizing that you alone are ultimately responsible and accountable for your financial future and being able to retire in a way that brings honor and glory to God.

-- You will make the hard choices that stewardship requires.
+- Retirement stewardship requires hard choices.
 If you did not start planning for later retirement early in life, you will take the wise and prudent steps now to ensure that you are stewarding whatever resources you have so that you can retire with dignity.
 If necessary, you will make the hard decisions to lower your living expenses and increase your savings.
-If you are able, you may work in a full time job longer if necessary to maintain income, retain benefits, and boost savings.
+If you are able, you may work in a full-time job longer if necessary to maintain income, retain benefits, and boost savings.

-- You will not view retirement as a total cessation of work.
-As a steward of your time and talents as well as your financial assets, you won’t buy in to the popular societal views of “retirement” as being purely a time to cease the daily routine of work.
+- Retirement does not mean a total cessation of work.
+As a steward of your time and talents as well as your financial assets, you won’t buy into the popular societal views of “retirement” as being purely a time to cease the daily routine of work.
 You won’t view your later years as mainly consisting of a lifestyle of leisure to which you are “entitled” after many years of work.
 While you may enjoy recreation and leisure as a gift from God, you will also continue to use the skills and talents he has given you in productive ways.
 You may begin a new career, start a new business, volunteer or serve others in other ways but not for pay, or a combination of any of these.

-- You will enjoy leisure and recreation as gifts from God but will not make them the most important thing.
-You may take time for leisurely pursuits that you enjoy (travel, hobbies, etc.), perhaps more that you did when you were younger, but they will not be your dominant pursuit during your later years.
+- Enjoy leisure and recreation as gifts from God but don’t make them the most important thing.
+You may take time for leisurely pursuits that you enjoy (travel, hobbies, etc.), perhaps more than you did when you were younger, but they will not be your dominant pursuit during your later years.
 Because God’s purpose for your life is that all the days of your life have meaning and purpose beyond yourself, your “retirement” will be less about money and leisure and more about the values and purpose you choose to embrace and endeavor to live out.

-- You will be conservative in all your estimates.
+- Be conservative in your estimates.
 Because many of the questions in #9 above cannot be answered definitively (only God knows the answer to some of them), you will be conservative in your estimates in order to plan for the best possible outcome.

-- You will seek to minimize your dependency on the government.
+- Minimize your dependency on the government.
 Because you will continue to work or will have saved enough to meet your expenses such that you can choose to work for little or no pay, you will hopefully reduce (but not necessarily eliminate) your dependence on the government, mainly in the form of Social Security, to be able to meet your expenses.
 If Social Security is available to you, you will make wise decisions concerning when you start receiving benefits in order to maximize the lifetime income you (and/or your spouse) will receive.

-- You will make health a primary concern.
+- Make health a primary concern.
 Although you will endeavor to pursue a healthy lifestyle during my later years, you will assume that health care expenses, and possibly long-term care expenses, will consume a significant part of your retirement income and must be included in any projections of essential living expenses.
-You will take advantage of low cost medical plans (such as Medicare), but you will also plan and take the actions necessary to protect yourself from the expenses associated with a catastrophic illness or the need for long term care.
+You will take advantage of low-cost medical plans (such as Medicare), but you will also plan and take the actions necessary to protect yourself from the expenses associated with a catastrophic illness or the need for long-term care.

-- You won’t be a burden on others.
-You will not be a financial burden to your family at any time during your lifetime because you will do all you can to ensure there is high probability that you (and/or your spouse’s) essential living expenses will met all the way until your death, even if you live to be 90 or 100.
-If you do need to rely on help from family or others, you will do all you can to minimize the amount of help you need.
+- Try not to be a burden on others.
+You will do all you can not be a financial burden to your family.
+If you do need to rely on help from family or others, you will do all you can to minimize the amount and duration of the help you need.

-- You will use your surplus to bless others.
+- Use your surplus to bless others.
 If you are fortunate to have a surplus over what you need to live and for occasional enjoyments, you can rejoice by giving that away so that others may be blessed by your abundance.

-- You will be heavenly minded.
+- Be heavenly minded.
 As a Christian, you will strive to live knowing that your ultimate destination is not a retirement with dignity in this life, but rather an eternal home in heaven.
 This knowledge will inform and guide the important decisions you make about how you will live out your later years – how you spend your money, your time, and your talents.